FastPathNFV/OpenNetVM-SpeedyBox/README.md

       - `# ./examples/fw_fp/go.sh 7 1 2`
     - Second, start up 1 load balancer NF and have it forward to NIC port 1.
       - `# ./examples/speed_tester/go.sh 8 2 2`
-  3. We now have a NF service chain with firewall and load balancer.
+  3. We now have a NF service chain with a firewall and followed by a load balancer.

 [hotmiddlebox16]: http://faculty.cs.gwu.edu/timwood/papers/16-HotMiddlebox-onvm.pdf